-Disappointment can happen for a variety of reasons, and most of us experience some sort of disappointment quite often.
-As adults, we have hopefully learned how to overcome the everyday minor disappointments.
-But for kids, a small disappointment can feel huge.
+Disappointment can happen for a variety of reasons, and most of us experience some sort of misfortune quite often.
+As adults, we have hopefully developed strategies for dealing with disappointment, but for kids, a small disappointment can feel huge.
 Have you ever given a toddler a cut banana when they, in fact, wanted it uncut?
 To them, that moment felt like their little world was over.

 Note: This lesson is based on Communication scene 5 in our online game, Zoo U.